North Korea crisis in 300 words

 Why did North Korea develop nuclear weapons?

 The Korean peninsula was divided after World War Two and the North developed an authoritarian form of government.

 Isolated globally, it saw nuclear weapons as a deterrent against a world it believed was seeking to destroy it.

 Could it carry out a nuclear attack?

 Probably.
-North Korea has carried out six nuclear tests.
+Pyongyang has carried out six nuclear tests.

-It claims, though this remains unverified, to have developed a nuclear bomb small enough to go on a long-range missile.
+It claims, though this remains unverified, to have developed a nuclear bomb small enough for a long-range missile.